 S&P/TSX composite up in late-morning trading, U.S. stock markets also post gains

-Canada's main stock index increased in late-morning trading amid strength in the energy and industrial sectors while U.S. stock markets were also up.
+Canada's main stock index was up in late-morning trading as battery metals, industrials and utilities sectors all climbed higher, while U.S. stock markets were also up the day after the Federal Reserve hiked its interest rate.

 -